Brotherly Love Feature (1969

 against 6 and 7 piece showbands (and an increasing number of pop

-bands like The Memories, Rascals and Tweed) who brought and much
+bands like The Memories, Rascals and Tweed) who brought a much

 bigger sound to the stage.

-continued to play, travel and continue their studies and eventually
+continued to play, travel while continuing their school studies and

 from Louis Walsh to Tom Kelly of Ballina who also managed the